Configure authentication and permissions for your providers to start using Kuba securely.

 2. Key Vault Permissions

-Ensure your Azure credentials have the Get
+Ensure your Azure credentials have the Get and List permissions

 for secrets in your Key Vault.